ScrollPrize/scrollprize-website/docs/12_grand_prize.md

 </head>

-The Grand Prize will go to the first team to read four passages of text from the inside of the two intact scrolls.
+The $700,000 Grand Prize will go to the first team to read four passages of text from the inside of the two intact scrolls.
+We also have prizes for second place ($100,000) and third place ($50,000).
 More details on the qualifying criteria are available [here](#qualifying-criteria).

 Here are the scrolls in question: